The Sunken Cemetery in Camiguin is one of the most popular attractions on the island and an adventure not to be missed.

 What once was a cemetery that resided on land was forced to depths below the sea level following a volcanic eruption on Camiguin Island in 1870.
 The natural disaster brought the city to rubble and caused the cemetery to subside.

-A giant cross was later built in remembrance to the deceased that lay in the cemetery that once was.
+A giant cross was later built in remembrance of the deceased that lay in the cemetery that once was.
 It is truly an iconic landmark displaying the rich history of Camiguin and its local inhabitants.

 MY EXPERIENCE AT THE SUNKEN CEMETERY CAMIGUIN